 Warren’s expertise as a western historian makes him uniquely qualified to speak on a variety of subjects about the “Old West.”

-Nate Champion and the Johnson County War, 1892 – a lecture and photo presentation.
+Program: Nate Champion and the Johnson County War, 1892 – a lecture and photo presentation

-A young Texas cowhand travels to Wyoming to stake his claim as an independent rancher.
-Nate Champion finds himself thrown into the crucible of the Johnson County War.
-This program reveals one of America’s most egregious acts of insurrection and how one man prevented the crime of the century and became a martyr to the common laborer.
 Warren’s years of research reveal why Western scholars consider Nate Champion to be one of the unsung heroes of American history.
+As a young Texan cowhand, he travels to Wyoming to stake his claim as an independent rancher.
+Nate finds himself thrown into the crucible of the Johnson County War.
+This program reveals one of America’s most egregious acts of insurrection and how one man unknowingly prevented the crime of the century and became a martyr to the common laborer.
+Join us to find out about how the government’s free-range policy inspired chaos and lawlessness among ranchers all over the West.

-The Rocky Road of Researching Wyatt Earp ~ a lecture and photo presentation.
+Program: The Rocky Road of Researching Wyatt Earp – a lecture and slide presentation

 If you were dictating your experiences to an ambitious writer hungry for your life story, are there episodes from your past that you would simply not mention?
 This is one of the human propensities that can taint a biography based solely upon the reminiscences of its protagonist.
 Add to this research-deterrent a taciturn personality—a man whose speech was so laconic that most of his answers were delivered in monotonic phrases that only occasionally extended to full-length sentences.